sf-wdi-19-20/modules/w2_d3_1_modeling_oop/README.md

 ###Inheritance

-Basically, letting objects by "a kind of" other objects.
+Basically, letting objects be "a kind of" other objects.
 The process by which, for example, we can easily create both `Employee` and `Student` object types starting from the features of a base `Person` object type.
 Tomorrow!

 ###Encapsulation